 6.40.1 Applicability to language

-Generics allow programmers to specify with a single method declaration, a set of related methods or with a single class, a set of related types.
+Generics allow programmers to specify, with a single method declaration, a set of related methods or, with a single class, a set of related types.
 At the heart of Java generics is type safety, which allows invalid types to be caught at compile time.
 The emphasis on type safety causes many problems to be averted.
-This is an improvement over previous techniques to accomplish the same goal.

 Java allows the use of upper bounded, lower bounded and unbounded wildcards (“?”) in a generic.
-The use of a wildcard in generic programming can be useful, but can also introduce uncertainty as to the intention during the maintenance cycle.
+The use of a wildcard in generic programming can be useful but can also introduce uncertainty as to the intention during the maintenance cycle.
 Generic wildcards also add a level of complexity that may not be fully understood or comprehended by Java programmers who know the basics of generics, but not more sophisticated techniques like wildcards.

+Generics in Java are implemented with type erasure.
+That is, the generic type information is only available at compile time and not in the bytecode or at runtime.
+Thus, generics do not affect the signature of a method resulting in the same signature for methods that have the same name and the same arguments.
+This can result in signature collusion.
+In addition, this does not allow one to determine parameterized types using reflection.

 6.40.2 Guidance to language users

 Follow the guidance contained in TR 24772-1 clause 6.40.5.